 Conclusion

 Slat walls are popular because they combine function and aesthetics in a straightforward way.
 They give modern interiors character, warmth, and rhythm, and they work just as well in minimal rooms as in more layered ones.
+For more inspiration, see 10 inspiring ways to use slat walls at home and ideas for slat walls in living rooms, bedrooms, and hallways.

 If you are planning a slat wall, use our slat wall calculator to estimate the slat count and total material length before you begin.